exidy/ACSPinKit/README.md

 ## Getting started

 For getting started just initialize the pin controller with a given user, service and access group.
-All pin controller instances with these same values share the same pin handling.
+All pin controller instances with these same values share the same pin 'domain'.

 ```objective-c
 	self.pinController = [[ACSPinController alloc] initWithPinServiceName:@"testservice" pinUserName:@"testuser" accessGroup:@"accesstest" delegate:self];